songlkkevin/GAsys-website/_pages/call_for_papers.md

 #### arXiv-based submissions
 - Encouraged length: <= 14 pages (but not required).
 - Reviewing: Best-effort reviewing will be performed for longer submissions.

-#### Presentation
-- In-person talks are required.
-Remote presentations will not be accommodated.